Graded Hoare Logic and its Categorical Semantics: Loop Language and Graded Hoare Logic

 Ignoring grading, many of the rules are fairly standard for a Floyd-Hoare program logic.
-The rule for \synSkip{} is standard but includes grading by $1$ of the monoid since $1$ represents the unit (trivial) grade.
+The rule for \synSkip{} is standard but includes grading by the unit $1$ of the monoid .
 Similarly, assignment is standard, but graded with $1$ since we do not treat it specially in GHL.
 Sequential composition takes the monoid multiplication of the grades of the subterms.
-The rules for commands and procedures use the functions $C_c$ and $C_p$ we introduced above.
-Notice that the rule for commands uses as post-condition the pre-condition, since commands have only side effects and they do not return any value.
-The rule for procedures combines the pre- and post-conditions given by $C_p$ follow the style of Floyd's assignment rule~\cite{Floyd1967}.
+The rules for commands and procedures use the functions $\availcom$ and $\availprocn$ introduced above.
+Notice that the rule for commands uses as the pre-condition as its post-condition, since commands have only side effects and they do not return any value.
+The rule for procedures combines the pre- and post-conditions given by $\availprocn$ following the style of Floyd's assignment rule~\cite{Floyd1967}.

+The non-syntax-directed consequence rule is similar to the usual consequence rule, and in addition allows the assumption on the grade to be weakened (\emph{approximated}) according to the ordering of the monoid.

 The shape of the loop rule is slightly different from the usual one.
-It uses the judgment $\mctx~|~\psi_N\vdash e_n=\onat N$ to express the assumption that $e_n$ evaluates to $\onat N$.
-Under this assumption it uses a family of assertions indexed by the natural numbers $0,1,\ldots, N$ to conclude the postcondition $\psi_0$.
-This family of assertion play the role of the classical invariant in the Floyd-Hoare logic rule for while.
+It uses the assertion-logic judgment $\mctx~|~\psi_N\vdash e_n=\onat N$ to express the assumption that $e_n$ evaluates to $\onat N$.
+Under this assumption it uses a family of assertions $\psi_z$ indexed by the natural numbers $z \in \{0,1,\ldots, N-1\}$ to conclude the post-condition $\psi_0$.
+This family of assertions plays the role of the classical invariant in the Floyd-Hoare logic rule for `while'.
 Assuming that the grade of the loop body is $m$, the grade of the loop command is then $m^N$, where $m^0 = 1$ and $m^{k+1} = m \cdot m^k$.
-By instantiating this rule with $\psi_z = \theta \land e_n = {\onat z}$, the loop rule also supports the following derived rule which is often preferable in examples:
+By instantiating this rule with $\psi_z = (\theta \land e_n = {\onat z})$, the loop rule also supports the following derived rule which is often preferable in examples:

-The consequence rule allow similar reasoning as the usual rule, and in addition it allows the assumption on the grade to be weakened according to the ordering of the monoid.